 White oak trees typically drop their acorns before red oak trees.
 Generally, this is in September and early October.
 If your deer season opens in September, you should set up near white oak trees as deer love white oak acorns.
 The white oak acorns don’t last long as deer and hogs vacuum them up as soon as they fall.
 Any white oak acorn that survives the feast soon rots or sprouts as it does not have the tannin needed to preserve it.

 Red oaks, or rut oaks as some deer hunters call them, are often a food source during the rut.
 After the acorn has been exposed to the elements, the tannin will leach from the acorn.
 By the time the rut rolls around, it is more palatable to deer.
 With that said, don’t be surprised if you see deer eating freshly dropped red oak acorns.
 If deer season in your neck of the woods opens later in the year, you should expect white oak acorns to already be gone.
 Instead, plan on hunting areas where red oak trees are plentiful.

 Another fact deer hunters should note is that white oak trees will drop acorns every year.
+(Mast years much more than others.)
 That is to say, they produce acorns every growing season.
 It takes two growing seasons for red oak acorns to grow.
 Mother Nature must need two years to produce something so bitter.
 Hunters should expect the areas with white oak trees to have deer every year and not be surprised if their red oaks skip a year.

 A Strategy for the Drop